openforcefield/standards/docs/enhancement-proposals/off-ep-0009.md

 ## Alternatives

 [OFF-EP-0007b](https://github.com/openforcefield/standards/pull/44) includes this change as part of a larger overhaul with long-range dispersion corrections.
-That was introduced before [OFF-EP-0008](https://github.com/openforcefield/standards/pull/53) split the `method` attribute into `periodic_method` and `nonperiodic_method` methods and it placed the LJPME option within a new `long_range_treatment` attribute.
+That was introduced before [OFF-EP-0008](https://github.com/openforcefield/standards/pull/53) split the `method` attribute into `periodic_method` and `nonperiodic_method` attributes and it placed the LJPME option within a new `long_range_treatment` attribute.
 This might lead to confusing and self-inconsistent combinations of attribute values such as

 ```XML
 <vdW ... periodic_method="cutoff" nonperiodic_method="no-cutoff" long_range_treatment="Ewald3D-ConductingBoundary" </vdW>